trivio/leisure/README.md

 Todo
 -----

 This is a rabidly evolving work in progress.
-At current time it only works for the mapping phase but we hope to address it shortly.
+At current time mapping and reducing work on jobs that don't store their data in ddfs.

 Our plans are to

-* Implment local shuffle and reduce
-* Implment mock DDFS
 * Support worker debugging
 * Remote submission
 * Local replay of a failed disco job from a real cluster